 - Use lime juice in place of lemon juice.

-Store the homemade cocktail sauce in an airtight container in the fridge for up to 5 days.
+Store the homemade cocktail sauce in an airtight container in the fridge for a couple of days.

 Heinz chili sauce is basically amped-up ketchup.
 You can substitute chili sauce for ketchup.